Skip to content

 Should I Use A Onesie Or A Footie in The Summer?

 The answer to this question is that you can go for either.
-If your little one sleeps with the air conditioner on, then most probably, their small bodies can get cool at night.
-This is because there is a temperature drop in the environment, and there is also air conditioning.
+If your little one sleeps with the air conditioner on, then most probably, you will want to put them in a footie.
+Use the temp guide above for easy reference.

 Your baby's circulatory system's primary goal is to keep the chest cavity warm during sleep, meaning the extremities can often get cooler.
 Footed pajamas will do the job right as they keep your baby's arms and legs warm.

-If your baby's room does not have an air conditioner, the environment can get sticky at night due to falling temperatures, so you should opt for a short-sleeved onesie under a sleep slack.
+If your baby's room does not have an air conditioner, the environment can get sticky at night due to falling temperatures, so you should opt for a short-sleeved onesie.

 And if their feet and hands feel cold, do not get worried as this does not determine how hot or cold they are.
 Place your hand at the back of their neck or stomach to ascertain their temperatures.